ZoidBB/ec2-i2cssh/README.md

         -p, --use-public-ip              Use public IP (default false)

-    $cluster -t Name=web,database                  #Connects to all web and database servers
+    $ec2-i2cssh -t Name=web,database                  #Connects to all web and database servers
-    $cluster -t 'role=web,database environment=dev'  #Connects to all web and database servers in the dev environment
+    $ec2-i2cssh -t 'role=web,database environment=dev'  #Connects to all web and database servers in the dev environment

 ## Notes